 Market and Model

-The estate versions of the Mondeo command a premium of £1,800 over their hatchback counterparts, which means that you'll need around £23,500 for the 165PS 1.5 EcoBoost petrol-engined entry-level model.
-It's probably wise to step up to a diesel if you're planning on loading the car heavily and for this you'll need around £25,000.
-Trim levels now start with 'Zetec Edition', then buyers have the choice of something sportier ('ST-Line' or 'ST-Line Edtion') or plusher ('Titanium Edition').
+The estate versions of the Mondeo command a premium of £1,800 over their hatchback counterparts, which means that you'll need around £25,000 for the base diesel entry-level model.
+Trim levels now start with 'Zetec Edition', then buyers have the choice of something sportier ('ST-Line Edtion') or plusher ('Titanium Edition').
 For something truly luxurious, you'll need the flagship 'Vignale' variant.
 As standard, all models have navigation, a DAB tuner, front and rear parking sensors and cruise control with a speed limiter.
-'ST-Line' series variants introduce extras including a body styling kit, lowered sports suspension, a Ford Power start button and a darkened headliner.
-Privacy glass and 19-inch 'rock metallic' alloy wheels are added on the 'ST-Line Edition' variants.
+'ST-Line Edition' series variants introduce extras including a body styling kit, lowered sports suspension, a Ford Power start button and a darkened headliner.
+Plus they get privacy glass and 19-inch 'rock metallic' alloy wheels.
 Safety technology is a strongpoint.
 All derivatves get 'Active City Stop' autonomous braking to mitigate or avoid low-speed collisions at under 31mph.
 Plus there's Pedestrian Detection, which identifies people and reduces the severity of collisions at speeds of up to 50mph.
 A radar system also drives the Distance Indication feature and Adaptive Cruise Control technology.
 Cameras support a Lane Keeping Aid and Traffic Sign Recognition, which provides the driver with the speed limit, cancellation signs and overtaking regulations flashed up on the instrument cluster display.
 There are also full adaptive LED headlights on offer, as well as Active Park Assist featuring Perpendicular Parking.

 Cost of Ownership

 Considerable design effort has been expended into making this car 25% lighter than its predecessor, an improvement possible thanks to things like a magnesium inner tailgate structure that's 40% lighter than before.
-So, what impact has all of this made on this car's balance sheet returns?
-Well, the popular 2.0 TDCi 150 diesel variant we tried will return a combined fuel economy figure of up to 49.6mpg (WLTP) and emissions of up to 125g/km (NEDC) in estate form - which is better than you could expect from a rival Vauxhall Insignia 2.0 CDTi 170PS Sports Tourer.
-Opt for this Ford's 2.0 TDCi unit in pokier 180PS guise and the figures drop only slightly to 44.8mpg and 134g/km.
-If you're happy with petrol power, then the 165PS 1.5-litre EcoBoost engine puts out 152g/km of CO2 and manages 35.8mpg, efficiency figures that aren't especially stellar.
+So, what impact has all of this made on this car's WLTP balance sheet returns?
+Well, the popular 2.0 TDCi 150 diesel manual variant we tried will return a combined fuel economy figure of up to 56.5mpg and emissions of up to 116g/km in estate form.
+Opt for this Ford's 2.0 TDCi unit in pokier 190PS guise and the figures drop only slightly to 53.3mpg and 127g/km.
+The petrol HEV variant manages 50.4mpg and up to 99g/km.

 By Jonathan Crouch